IndoWordNet: Principles of wordnet construction

 The wordnets follow the principles of minimality, coverage and replaceability for the synsets.
-That means, there should be at least a 'core' set of lexemes in the synset that uniquely give the concept represented by the synset (minimality), e.g., {house, family} standing for the concept of 'family' ("she is from a noble house").
-Then the synset should cover ALL the words representing the concept in the language (coverage), e.g., the word 'ménage' will have to appear in the 'family' synset, albeit, towards the end of the synset, since its usage is rare.
-Finally, the words towards the beginning of the synset should be able to replace one another in reasonable amount of corpora (replaceability), e.g., 'house' and 'family' can replace each other in the sentence "she is from a noble house".
+This means that there should be at least a 'core' set of lexemes in the synset that uniquely give the concept represented by the synset (minimality), e.g., {house, family} standing for the concept of 'family' ("she is from a noble house").
+Then the synset should cover all the words representing the concept in the language (coverage), e.g., the word 'ménage' will have to appear in the 'family' synset, albeit, towards the end of the synset, since its usage is rare.
+Finally, the words towards the beginning of the synset should be able to replace one another in reasonable amount of corpus contexts (replaceability), e.g., 'house' and 'family' can replace each other in the sentence "she is from a noble house".

-Statistics of Indian language wordnets
+The IndoWordNet project differs from some other related projects in that typical Indian language phenomena such as complex predicates and causative verbs are captured.

+Data

-The number of synsets (As of August 2014) in the languages and the institutes creating the language WordNets are as below:
+IndoWordNet is publicly browsable.
+The number of synsets (as of August 2014) in the languages and the institutes creating the language WordNets are as follows:

-Summary

-IndoWordNet is highly similar to EuroWordNet.
-However, the pivot language is Hindi which, of course, is linked to the English WordNet.
-Also typical Indian language phenomena like complex predicates and causative verbs are captured in IndoWordNet.